HALIFAX KITCHEN RENOVATIONS, ADDITIONS, AND REMODELS

 Needed storage space for about 400 items

-After this study, the NKBA wrote 31 guidelines to provide industry professionals and kitchen renovation contractors with minimum standards for kitchen efficiency, convenience, traffic spaces, distances between items, as well as countertop and cabinet space when undergoing a kitchen renovation or a new kitchen addition.
+After this study, the NKBA wrote 31 guidelines to provide industry professionals, and kitchen renovation contractors, with the minimum standards for kitchen efficiency, convenience, traffic spaces, distances between items, and countertop and cabinet space when undergoing a kitchen renovation or a new kitchen addition.

 Multiple Work Centers

-Custom kitchen designers now think in terms of multiple work centers or work stations within the kitchen in order to allow more than one person to work efficiently without getting in anyone else’s way.
+Custom kitchen designers in Halifax now think in terms of multiple work centere, or work stations, within the kitchen.
+This allows more than one person to work efficiently in the kitchen, without getting in anyone else’s way.

-Work centers are a little less formal concept than a classic work triangle since you can basically create a station anytime decent counter space is provided next to a major appliance or sink.
+Work centres are a less formal concept than a classic work triangle, as you can create a station any time adequate counter space is provided, or next to a major appliance.

-Adding an island is one of the most common ways to program multiple work centers into a kitchen.
-It might block the clear paths of the classic work triangle, but an island creates 2-4 small work stations along its perimeter.
+The addition of a kitchen island is one of the most common ways to include multiple work centres into a kitchen.
+It might block the clear paths of the classic work triangle, but a kitchen island creates 2-4 small work stations along its perimeter.

-These stations can become major work centers if a second sink is added or the cook top is pulled away from the wall and set into the island.
-Even without an island, you can create distinct work centers simply by separating the microwave oven and the cook top/range.
+These stations can become major work centres if a second sink is added or the stovetop is pulled away from the wall and set into the island.
+Even without a kitchen island, you can create distinct work centres simply by separating major appliances.

 Choosing the right finish materials is another critical part of the kitchen remodeling process.
-Here are some things to consider in five primary categories for complete kitchen renovations:
+Here are some points to consider in five primary categories for complete kitchen renovations:

-There are two basic kitchen cabinet styles: European-style (frameless) and face-framed cabinets.
-Each style has a variety of door, wood and finish options.
-Cabinets vary in degree of construction quality so look for small details like roll-out and tilt-out drawer features.
+There are two basic kitchen cabinet styles: European-style (frameless), and face-framed cabinets.
+Each style has a variety of doors, wood, and finish options.
+Cabinets vary in degree of construction quality, so look for small details like roll-out, or tilt-out drawer features.
 All-Craft is a kitchen renovation company with lots of experience working with cabinetry.
 If you’re unsure of what to choose, we can help!

-Countertop choices range from very durable, yet very expensive materials like solid surface or granite to the less expensive, but still very attractive options, including ceramic tile, or laminate counter top.
-Solid surfaces, such as marble and granite tops are not typical do-it-yourself materials—unlike tile and laminate tops that are definitely within reach of a DIY.
+Countertop choices range from very durable, yet very expensive materials, like solid surface, or granite to less expensive, but still very attractive options, including ceramic tile, or laminate counter top.
+Solid surfaces, such as marble and granite counter tops, are not typical do-it-yourself materials.
+In comparison, tile and laminate tops are an achievable DIY project.

 Recently, sheet vinyl has been the predominant flooring choice for moderately-priced kitchens.
-It has a variety of textures, designs, price ranges and has virtually replaced linoleum that was popular in our grandparents’ era.
-Ceramic tile has always been popular in pricier kitchens, and wood floors are gaining popularity in both moderate and high end kitchens.
+It has a variety of textures, designs, price ranges, and has virtually replaced linoleum that was popular in our grandparents’ era.
+Ceramic tile has always been a popular choice for more premium kitchens, and wood floors are gaining popularity in both moderate and high-end kitchens.

 Kitchen sinks are made of materials such as solid surface, cast iron, stainless steel and plastic.
-Mounting styles are either top-mount or under-mount with a combination of sizes and features: single-bowl, double-bowl, deep or shallow.
-Faucets offer different finishes: polished brass or nickel, brushed nickel, chrome, stainless steel.
-Other options and price ranges include pull-out sprayers, single-levers, double-handled.
+Mounting styles are either top-mount or under-mount, with a combination of sizes and features available including single-bowl, double-bowl, deep or shallow.
+Faucets also offer different finishes to match your kitchen such as polished brass, brushed nickel, chrome, stainless steel and more.
+Other popular features include pull-out sprayers, single-levers, and double-handled faucets.

 The main appliance choice involves built-in or free-standing styles.
-This decision definitely factors into the overall design.
+This decision will factor into the overall design of the kitchen.
 In addition, you’ll choose between side-by-side refrigerators or units with top or bottom mounted freezers.
-Besides the traditional gas or electric issue, range options include: halogen or smooth-top cooktops, double and/or convection ovens, trash compactors, microwaves, range hoods and down-draft vents.
+Besides the traditional gas or electric options, range features include halogen or smooth-top cooktops, double and/or convection ovens, trash compactors, microwaves, range hoods, down-draft vents, and more.